-Scholarship Update: In 2014 changes to the Fry Scholarship program expanded eligiblity to include surviving spouses.
+Scholarship Update: Effective January 1, 2015 the Fry Scholarship program expands to surviving spouses.

 The Fry Scholarship is an amendment to the Post-9/11 GI Bill (chapter 33) that makes education benefits available to the surviving spouses and children of service members who die in the line of duty after Sept.
 10, 2001.

 The scholarship was created to honor the memory of Marine Gunnery Sergeant John D. Fry, 28, of Lorena, Texas.
 With only a week left in his Iraq tour in 2006, Fry injured his hand and was given the option of going home early with a Bronze Star.
 Fry declined the offer and volunteered to go on one last run to defuse bombs.
 Fry was killed March 8, 2006, by an improvised explosive device in Anbar province, Iraq, leaving behind his widow and three small children.

 Like Post-9/11 veterans, eligible survivng spouses and children attending school may receive full tuition coverage at state-operated colleges and universities, plus a monthly living stipend and book allowance under this program.